TheWicklowWolf/Lidify/README.md

 Music discovery tool that provides recommendations based on selected Lidarr artists.

-### Note:
+#### Note:
-As of November 2024 changes to the Spotify API prevent its use in this application.
-It will only work with Last.FM, see https://github.com/TheWicklowWolf/Lidify/issues/24 for details.
+As of November 2024 changes to the Spotify API prevent its use in this application, see https://github.com/TheWicklowWolf/Lidify/issues/24 for details.
-To enable Last.fm integration, log in to your Last.fm account and create an API account at https://www.last.fm/api/account/create.
-Then, copy the provided API key and secret into the docker-compose configuration.
+This application now exclusively supports Last.fm.
+To integrate it, log in to your Last.fm account and create an API account at [this page](https://www.last.fm/api/account/create).
+Then, copy the provided API key and secret into the Docker Compose configuration.

 ## Run using docker-compose